 - Regional Emergency Medical Services Authority

-Two committees organize regulations to make the Zero Fatalities program a reality: the Nevada Executive Committee and the Traffic Safety and Traffic Records Coordinating Committee.
+Two committees organize regulations to make the Zero Fatalities program a reality: the Nevada Advisory Committee on Traffic Safety and the Traffic Safety and Traffic Records Coordinating Committee.
 These committees communicate with the Nevada and regional traffic safety agencies to establish policies, aid with safety strategies, contribute to road planning and improvement projects, and organize safety programs for safer driving across Nevada.

 Strategic Highway Safety Plan (SHSP)

 The SHSP is a statewide strategy designed to prevent or reduce traffic fatalities and severe injuries on the roadways.
 The plan creates objectives and strategies in partnership with the federal, state, local sponsors.
 It is updated five years after a thorough review of the Nevada Traffic Safety Crash Facts and adjusted after collaboration with varying agencies.

 The Action Plan, a plan that is adjusted yearly, supplements the SHSP.
 It tracks progress and places emphasis on specific strategies and how they affect the Zero Fatality goal.
 They follow four guiding principles that support these goals:

 - Incorporate Equity – As plans are created, the committees pay extra attention to the more vulnerable communities in Nevada.
 Before they implement these plans, they ask themselves which groups would benefit from the change, what negative impacts it may have on others, what data was considered as the action plan was developed, and who is involved in this step.
 This is to ensure all voices from different backgrounds are heard.